How to gamble from Tamil Nadu

 Rummy was confirmed a game of skill in 1967 but was deemed illegal in 2012, stating that the game turns illegal due to the nature of real money stakes and that the game’s location is considered a gaming-house.

-However, this was appealed in 2015, and today, Rummy is legal, as long as it’s not played using real money in a gaming-house establishment or online.
+However, this was appealed in 2015, and today, Rummy is legal, as long as it’s not played using real money in a gaming-house establishment.

 All other card games are illegal.